 An 18th-century French abbé who turned electricity into public theater, famously demonstrating its shocking power by sending a current through 180 royal guards.

-Jean-Antoine Nollet was a showman of science in the Age of Enlightenment.
-An abbé with a flair for the dramatic, he became one of Europe's most famous popularizers of experimental physics, particularly the new and wondrous phenomenon of electricity.
-He didn't just lecture; he performed.
-His most legendary stunt saw him arrange 180 of King Louis XV's guards in a long chain, connecting them with iron wire, and then sending a jolt from a Leyden jar through the line, causing the entire company to leap simultaneously.
-Beyond spectacle, Nollet was a serious experimenter.
-He coined the term 'osmosis' to describe the passage of liquid through a membrane and engaged in a fierce, continent-spanning rivalry with Benjamin Franklin over the nature of electrical fluid.
-He saw his mission as making the invisible forces of nature visible and thrilling to all.
+Jean-Antoine Nollet arranged 180 of King Louis XV's guards in a long chain, connected them with iron wire, and sent a jolt from a Leyden jar through the line, causing the entire company to leap simultaneously.
+An abbé with a flair for the dramatic, he became one of Europe's most famous popularizers of experimental physics, particularly electricity.
+Beyond spectacle, he coined the term 'osmosis' to describe the passage of liquid through a membrane and engaged in a fierce rivalry with Benjamin Franklin over the nature of electrical fluid.
+He saw his mission as making invisible forces of nature visible and thrilling to all.

 The biggest hits of 1700